robinboncoeur/Art/docs/writing/G-Redirection.md

 *And then we get something we've been missing*: **time**

 This is where I think your instinct that you've gone *WAY* too quickly is dead right.
 Give him months.
 Let STOP work.
 Because something psychologically fascinating happens once the immediate emergency recedes.

 Until now Charlie hasn't really been asking:
 **What do I want?**

 He's been occupied by:
 **How do I prevent this?**

 Those are completely different cognitive states.

 If supervised treatment gives him some confidence that unwanted masculinisation isn't simply going to race ahead while he's trying to understand himself, suddenly there is room to think.

 And perhaps, initially...
 **nothing replaces it.**

 That's important.

-Charlie goes to Wardrobe.
+* Charlie goes to Wardrobe.

-Works.
+* Works.

-Comes home.
+* Comes home.

-Takes his properly prescribed medication.
+* Takes his properly prescribed medication.

-Has follow-up appointments.
+* Has follow-up appointments.

-His body isn't rushing somewhere he fears.
+* His body isn't rushing somewhere he fears.

-And he's still Charlie.
+* And he's still Charlie.

-No sudden urge for dresses.
+* No sudden urge for dresses.
 No revelation.
 No mystical emergence of Charlotte.

-Good.
+* Good.

 The treatment has successfully addressed the thing Charlie actually asked it to address.

-### Which makes oestrogen a *new* decision later
+**Which makes oestrogen a** *new* **decision later**

+---

 This, to me, is the biggest gain.
 Currently there's a danger that oestrogen reads as the medically sensible completion of the STOP decision:
 **don't want testosterone → therefore oestrogen.**

 But psychologically those aren't the same decision at all.
 If we separate them in time, oestrogen becomes the first major **positive-directional bodily choice** Charlie makes.

 That's huge.

 Spironolactone:
 **Don't take me there.**

 Supervised anti-androgen treatment:
 **We're making STOP safer.**

 Exploration:
 **Now where, if anywhere, do you want to go?**

 Oestrogen:
 **I want to try going there.**

 And that last step should be difficult precisely because the clinicians *don't* assume it.
 Perhaps at some appointment somebody reviews options and Charlie realises something almost frustrating:

 **Nobody is going to suggest oestrogen for him.**

 They'll explain it.
 They'll answer questions.
 They'll discuss likely effects and uncertainties.
 They'll make sure he understands what he's considering.
 But eventually **Charlie has to ask**.

 Oh, I like that.

 Because look at what it does to the old coercion architecture we've just been discussing.

 Nobody says:
 *Well, obviously you're really a girl, so this is the next step.*

 Nobody pushes the prescription across the desk as the inevitable conclusion.
 Charlie has spent months being given permission **not to know**.
 And eventually, if he wants something more than STOP, he has to become the author of the sentence.

 Something as modest as:

-> “Could we talk about oestrogen?”
+“Could we talk about oestrogen?”

 That could carry enormous weight.

 Not because oestrogen is *the girl drug*.
 Because **Charlie asked**.

-### It also cleans up the belonging problem beautifully
+**It also cleans up the belonging problem beautifully**

 This may be even more structurally important.

+---
-Remember the psychological contamination we've identified:

-Charlie initially fears masculinisation partly because he thinks visible maleness could jeopardise his place among the Wardrobe women.
+Remember the psychological contamination we've identified: Charlie initially fears masculinisation partly because he thinks visible maleness could jeopardise his place among the Wardrobe women.
 Until that false belief is broken, a desire for feminisation is difficult for *Charlie himself* to interpret cleanly.

 So let the chronology do the work.

-Charlie wants **STOP**.
+* Charlie wants **STOP**.

-Bottle discovered.
+* Bottle discovered.

-Medical intervention makes STOP safe.
+* Medical intervention makes STOP safe.

-Meanwhile, Celeste and Wardrobe gradually demonstrate something Charlie had misunderstood:
+* Meanwhile, Celeste and Wardrobe gradually demonstrate something Charlie had misunderstood:

 **Your place here isn't conditional on your body.**

 That's enormous.

 Because now feminisation is no longer something Charlie could plausibly believe he *needs* in order to retain Wardrobe.
 The admission price has been abolished.

 And only **after that** do we ask:

-> All right.
+All right.
 If you don't need to become more female to keep these women...
->
-> **do you nevertheless want to?**
+**do you nevertheless want to?**
 Now we've got clean evidence.

 And perhaps Charlie still doesn't know.

 Excellent.

-### I wouldn't even make “womanhood” the immediate question
+**I wouldn't even make “womanhood” the immediate question**

+---

 This is where I think we can become more disciplined still.
 There may be an intermediate stage between STOP and OESTROGEN in which Charlie starts discovering **positive preferences** without yet assembling them into an identity.

-He likes *she*.
+* He likes *she*.

-He likes being included socially among the girls.
+* He likes being included socially among the girls.

-Perhaps some hypothetical physical effects, when discussed, sound appealing.
+* Perhaps some hypothetical physical effects, when discussed, sound appealing.

-Others don't particularly.
+* Others don't particularly.

 He might increasingly dislike being categorised male even after the fear of losing Wardrobe has been removed.